GLOBAL MARKETS-Oil crash pummels stocks and bond yields; dollar rises

 By Sinéad Carew

-NEW YORK, April 21 (Reuters) - Stock markets around the world fell on Tuesday, as oil prices hit a two-decade low a day after some U.S. crude oil futures turned negative for the first time ever, underlining worries about deep economic damage from the coronavirus pandemic.
+NEW YORK, April 21 (Reuters) - Stock markets around the world fell on Tuesday, as oil prices kept sliding a day after May U.S. crude oil futures turned negative for the first time, shining a light on the depth of economic damage from the coronavirus pandemic.

-While gold is often seen as a safe haven bet, that commodity also declined on Tuesday as investors favored cash.
+While gold is often seen as a safe haven bet, that commodity also declined as investors looked to raise cash.
 GOL/

 Investors rushed to buy bonds, which pushed down U.S. Treasury yields, with the five-year note hitting a new record low as the difficulties of restarting the U.S. economy sank in.

-June oil futures plunged, as the panic that sent U.S. May futures to below minus $40 per barrel on Monday intensified due to worries about the coronavirus pandemic's effect on fuel demand in a market overrun by supply.
+June oil futures were down around 50% after U.S. May futures fell to below minus $40 per barrel on Monday, which was the first time oil futures traded in negative territory.

+The oil price crash was caused by a lack of storage as demand shriveled in an oversupplied market amid worldwide lockdowns that kept people at home and businesses shuttered in efforts to contain the spread of the virus.
+O/R

+On Monday, May futures had fallen as low as minus $40 a barrel due to dwindling storage space.
+May futures CLc1, which expire today, rose to $10.67 per barrel and Brent LCOc1 was at $18.83, down 26.36% on the day.
 O/R

 Equities around the world tumbled, with Wall Street's major stock indexes following Europe and Asia lower. .N